Georgia State Route 104: Route description

-SR 104 begins at an blinker-light intersection with U.S. Route 221 (US 221), SR 47, and SR 150 in Pollards Corner.
+SR 104 begins at a blinker-light intersection with U.S. Route 221 (US 221), SR 47, and SR 150 in Pollards Corner.
 It travels to the southeast as part of Washington Road and crosses over Kiokee Creek on the Robert W. Pollard Bridge.
 Just over 1.5 mi later, it crosses over Little Kiokee Creek on the B. Edward Tankersley Memorial Bridge.
 Slightly more than 2 mi after that, it crosses over Euchee Creek on the G.B.
 "Dip" Lamkin Bridge.
 Just before entering Evans, and just at the intersection with William Few Parkway, the highway transitions into a retail corridor.
 In Evans, it travels southwest of Evans Towne Center Park and intersects the northern terminus of SR 383 (North Belair Road).
 SR 104 curves to the south-southeast and intersects both the eastern terminus of Towne Centre Drive and the western terminus of Riverwatch Parkway.
 It then curves to the east and intersects SR 232 (Columbia Road) and the southern terminus of Ruth Street on the Evans–Martinez line.
 SR 104 and SR 232 travel concurrently for approximately 0.2 mi.
 At an intersection with the southern terminus of Old Evans Road, SR 232 splits off to the south-southeast onto Bobby Jones Expressway.
 After curving to the east-southeast, SR 104 enters Richmond County and the city limits of Augusta.